Huegoxaga/notes/os/git.md

 - `git reset <commitID>` reset the files to the state after a certain commit.
   - use `git push --force` will delete all the newer commits in the remote repo.
 - `git remote` List all the current remote repos.
+  - `git remote -v` to see details
 - `git remote add origin <URL|SERVER>` Add the remote repos.

   - For Github repos, the URL is usually like, `https://github.com/AccountName/ReposName.git`
   - For SSH connection to the GitHub server, it should be in `git@github.com:user/repo.git` format
-  - Switch HTTPS and SSH connection, run `git remote -v && git remote remove origin && git remote add origin <URL|SERVER>`
+  - Switch HTTPS and SSH connection, run `git remote -v && git remote remove origin && git remote add origin <URL|SERVER>` or `git remote set-url origin <SERVER>`
-  - For ssh connection upload the public key to `github.com` then save private key into `ssh-agent` for login
+  - For ssh connection upload the public key to `github.com` then save private key into `ssh-agent` for login, by running `eval \$(ssh-agent -s) && ssh-add ~/.ssh/id_rsa`

     - For mac, add the following to `~/.ssh/config` to save the key to `ssh-agent` automatically, add `UseKeychain yes` if passphrase is used
+    - In `~/.ssh/config`, add `ForwardAgent yes` to the host records where the git ssh keys are needed, the local key stored in the agent will be passed to the corresponding remote servers during connection

     ```config
     Host *